B-29 Corner

 in dynamotors.
 There are at least seven dynos I can think of that were associated with the ART-13,

 if you include the Navy ATC dynos.
-The DY-11 (Navy type -23333) and the original DY-17 have "bullet" or
+The DY-11 and the original DY-17 have "bullet" or

 "cone shaped" noses.
 The original DY-12, DY-12A, and DY-17A have straight end bells.
 The first photo

-below is of a DY-12, the second a DY-17, and the third a DY17A (this was the last version of the ART-13 dynamotor.)
+below is of a DY-12 , the second a DY-17, and the third a DY17A (this was the last version of the ART-13 dynamotor.)

-is about 1952, but that doesn't mean the improvements came then.
+The first listing I have for the DY-17A is about 1952, but that doesn't mean the improvements came then.

 Functionally they are all identical.

-The differences were mostly those made by the manufacturer to make assembly less expensive (punched end
+The differences were mostly those made by the manufacturer to make

-bells as opposed to screens and braces, for example) and a change in fuse holders to more conventional
+assembly less expensive (punched end bells as opposed to screens and braces, for example) and a change in

-types.
+fuse holders to more conventional types.
 They all fit the same mount.
-The great thing about the DY-17A is the sealed bearings - you never h
+The great thing about the DY-17A

-ave to worry about relubing them!
-Except for the fuses and circuit breaker locations, the base chassis
+is the sealed bearings - you never need to worry about relubing them!
+Except for fuse and circuit breaker

-that the DY-17 was mounted on is almost identical in either the DY-11, DY-12, DY-17, or DY-17A.
+that the dynos were mounted on is almost identical in either the DY-11, DY-12, DY-17, or DY-17A.
 The

 shape of one dyno end bell is different on the -12, and as I mentioned, the end vents are somewhat